 The declaration must be reaffirmed every two years, with possible firing foreseen as the penalty for lying.

 Also included in the declaration is the pledge that neither the manager nor third parties hold investments in offshore tax havens and that all investments are in line with the Catholic Church’s social doctrine.
-Such ethical investments would, for example, exclude weapons manufacturers.
+Such ethical investments would, for example, exclude holdings in weapons manufacturers.

 Pia de Solenni, president and executive director of the Global Institute of Church Management, which aims to spread best financial practices throughout the church, said she hoped the law's implementation plan would be made public so the church can be better served.

 She welcomed the new law as “a step towards living the transparency and accountability that the Catholic Church should be modeling for the world."

 The gift cap is perhaps the most significant reform, since cardinals and Vatican monsignors routinely receive financial gifts to supplement their relatively modest salaries and pay for the secretaries and domestic staff who help them.

 It is not unusual, for example, for Vatican higher-ups to receive Christmastime checks from fellow clerics from wealthier dioceses, or for a new cardinal to have his red cassock paid for thanks to a donation from his flock or a benefactor.
 If the cardinal is a Vatican manager, presumably, such sartorial gifts must now be renounced.

 There have long been stories of powerful Vatican cardinals receiving outrageous gifts from fellow prelates, most famously the money and gifts from the disgraced founder of the Legion of Christ to key Vatican cardinals, despite decades of documentation that he was a drug addict who sexually abused his seminarians.